Mirocos/PTRenderer/Readme.md

 ```
 4. Set Environment OPENCV_IO_ENABLE_OPENEXR=1 to enable OpenCV EXR IO Support
 5. (optional) you may need to copy your OpenCV LIBRARIES to the execution directory or add it to your environment path

+## Development Summary
+- remember to set offset for start point of secondary ray to avoid self-intersection
+- set evil number(epsilon)